ShlomiShakoy/Python-Tic-Tac-Toe-game/README.md

 Covered any wrong case:

-When the number is not in range:
+When number is not in range: